New Discovery

 Download the abstract here!

 We are truly excited about this discovery and we have embarked on an explorative journey – Project Emano.
-We will soon be getting data from the pilot study at Neuro-SysMed.
-We also plan to do more research to provide more answers.
-We have the ambition to make FlowOx™ available as a new risk-free method to treat MS symptoms.
-Our goal is to reduce spasticity and pain as well as other negative impact these symptoms have on function and quality of life for many MS patients.
+We will be getting data from the pilot investigation at Neuro-SysMed and the randomized controlled trial in Scandinavia.
+The data will be used to support our ambition to make FlowOx™ available as a new low-risk method to treat MS symptoms.
+Our goal is to reduce spasticity and pain, as well as other negative impacts these symptoms have, on function and quality of life for many MS patients.

 The journey starts now, if you want to receive regular updates on project Emano please contact us at ck@otivio.com or follow us on: Facebook or Linkedin